 I can’t breathe, and I’m not entirely sure I’ve ever known how to get a deep breath of air.
 My whole life someone has helped me.
 Not just my parents and not only financially, but emotionally and that’s a lot to swallow.
 Some of those people who have helped me, don’t deserve the credit slash burden either.
 I’ve always had an older, wiser friend to vent to, and a mom to get advice from.
 I still have my mom but not many friends and my mom acts like she doesn’t want that obligation most days.
 No one has died or moved away, but they’re gone just the same.

 That’s a gift.
 But that gift is gone, lost somewhere in his soul that he just wears every day without listening to his heart.
 What do you do in that situation?
 What do you do when one of the reasons you fell in love with your soulmate was suddenly gone?
 Would you still be in love?
-It takes a lot of patience of which I wish I had more of, to lead this family solo.
-It feels like I have 5 kids.
-You think I’m exaggerating, don’t you?
+It takes a lot of patience (of which I wish I had so much more of), to lead this family solo.
+Many days it feels like I have 5 kids.
+You think I’m exaggerating, obeing dramatic, don’t you?
 I wish.

 From household chores to significant house updates and projects, to finances, kids’ schedules, and the constant advice that everyone needs – I am there.
 I am the one everyone comes to, and I don’t necessarily hate that.
 But I do hate doing it alone constantly.
 We were supposed to be doing this together, and instead, I see him numb his pain all day with the few habits he cannot let go of.
 Weed, TV, and sex.